devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 ## Testing CI

 With your automated tests in place you can now update the GitHub Actions script the you created previously to include the execution of the tests.
 You also want to report your coverage publicly and create a version number.

-To create a version number based on the current date, we just need to generate it before we bundle.

 ```yml
 - name: Build